ESCOMP/CDEPS/doc/source/datm.rst

 drive prognostic components.
 The various ways of running DATM is referred to as its mode.

-In the case of CESM, the active model component would be: CTSM, POP2, MOM6, POP2, CICE5-6, WW3 and MOSART.
+In the case of CESM, the active model components would be: CTSM, POP2, MOM6, POP2, CICE5-6, WW3 and MOSART.
 As examples, CORE2_NYF (CORE2 normal year forcing) is the DATM mode used in driving POP2 and MOM6.
 On the other hand CLM_QIAN, CLMCRUNCEP, CLMGSWP3